nsg-ethz/mini_internet_project/platform/README.md

 #### MPLS and Multicast

 The mini-Internet can support MPLS and Multicast.
 To activate MPLS you must turn on the ldp daemon by replacing `ldpd=no` with `ldpd=yes` in `config/daemons`.
 Similarly, for Multicast you need to replace `pimd=no` with `pimd=yes`.
+The [`hostm`](docker_images/hostm/Dockerfile) docker image comes with multicast tools such as `smcroute` or `mtools` and can be used to test multicast.
+The `vlc` docker image comes vlc and can stream a multicast video.